pooja19862/Getting-and-Cleaning-Data/README.md

 The dataset includes the following files:
 =========================================

-CodeBook.MD
+1. CodeBook.MD
-Run_analysis.R : My R code that does the following things:
-Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+2. Run_analysis.R
-Tidydata.txt : Tidy dataset after merging datafiles , cleaning the variable names and calculating average of columns grouped by activityID and subjectID
+3. Tidydata.txt : Tidy dataset after merging datafiles , cleaning the variable names and calculating average of columns grouped by activityID and subjectID